radimklaska/image_fupload/README.txt

 1.)
 Copy this directory to a suitable modules directory,
     such as sites/all/modules
 2.)
-Now, the module is active and can be used at node/add/image,
+Download SWFUpload-Core v2.1.* at http://code.google.com/p/swfupload/ and extract
-    where the original form is overwritten
+    the following files from the zip file: swfupload_f9.swf, swfupload.js, swfupload.queue.js Put these files into sites/all/modules/image_fupload/swfupload subdirectory 3.)
+Activate the module in the module list (dependency: image module) 4.)
+Now, the module is active and can be used at node/add/image, where the original form is overwritten
-3.)
+5.)
 Access Permissions have to be set by using image module.

 UNINSTALL
 --------------------